mk815/smqa-29-scientific-conference-organization-assistant/README.md

   3. activation-1.1.jar: The activation.jar file contains the JavaBeans Activation Framework (JAF), which provides a set of standard interfaces and classes for integrating and managing MIME data types.
   4. randoop-all-4.3.2.jar: Randoop is an automatic test generation tool for Java.
 This JAR file contains the Randoop library, which generates unit tests for Java code based on runtime behavior analysis.
      Create environment variable RANDOOP_JAR and the path should be where the randoop-all-4.3.2.jar has been located.

+  - TSLgenerator-win8.exe has been provided in the repository to use TSLgenerator
   - These files has been provided in this repository.
   - When using these JAR files in the project, ensure that they are included in your project's classpath or build path so that your code can access the classes and methods provided by these libraries.
   - Go to project -> properties -> Java Build Path -> Libraries -> Classpath -> Add External JARs -> Apply